 Formally, a threat is "an expression of intent to do harm or act out violently."
 This expression may be spoken, written, or symbolic: examples include verbal statements, notes or online postings, and making a shooting gesture with a hand.
 While all threats must be evaluated, there are two critical principles to follow: first, all threats and those who make them are not equal; and second, most of the people who issue threats are not likely to carry them out.
 Be prepared to delay your reaction to a threat if the level of risk is low or moderate.

 The NCAVC team found that most threats are made anonymously or under a false name.
 To evaluate a threat, first attempt to identify the person who made it and examine their background, personality and resources.
 This information will help to assess the level of risk, as well as the individual's motive and capacity to carry out the threat.

 Threats can be classed in four categories: direct, indirect, veiled, or conditional.

-- A direct threat identifies a specific act against a specific target and is delivered in a very explicit manner: "I am going to shoot Jim, that bastard, in the gym on Friday after the game, and then detonate an improvised explosive device."
+- A direct threat identifies a specific act against a specific target and is delivered in a very explicit manner: "I am going to shoot Jim, that bastard, in the gym on Friday after the game, and then set off a bomb."